gustavoalito/BeCode/Windows/02-powershell_cli/assets/exercises/trial_of_might.md

 ## Century13
 The password for Century14 is the number of words within the file on the desktop.

-- Password:
 - Command(s): `Get-Content .\countmywords | Measure-Object -Word`
 - Ref.: https://devblogs.microsoft.com/scripting/use-a-powershell-cmdlet-to-count-files-words-and-lines/

 ## Century14
 The password for Century15 is the number of times the word “polo” appears within the file on the desktop.

 NOTE:
 – You should count the instances of the whole word only.

-- Password:
 - Command(s): `(Get-Content .\countpolos -Raw | Select-String -Pattern "\bpolo\b" -AllMatches).Matches.count`
 - The regular expression `\bpolo\b` is used to match the whole word "polo" in a text.
 Let's break down the components of this regular expression:

-\b is a word boundary anchor.
+The starting `\b` is a word boundary anchor.
 It represents the position between a word character and a non-word character.
 In this case, it ensures that "polo" is not part of a larger word and is surrounded by non-word characters or the beginning/end of the string.

-\b is another word boundary anchor.
+The ending `\b` is another word boundary anchor.
 It serves the same purpose as the first \b, ensuring that "polo" is not part of a larger word and is surrounded by non-word characters or the beginning/end of the string.

 By using \b at the beginning and end of the word "polo", we ensure that only the whole word "polo" is matched, and not any partial matches within larger words.